-What is beneficial to do in the morning, what about daytime and how do we best end our day in the evening?
-This is all related to our internal day clock.
+How do you get the most benefit out of your morning, make daytime count and how do we best end our evenings?
+It's all related to our internal day clock.

-Want to lose those last few kilos, perform at your peak physically and mentally, or simply recover better from illness?
+Want to lose a few kilos, perform at your peak physically and mentally, or simply recover better from illness?
 The secret could be to tap into your body's hidden rhythms.

-"Did you know that our bodies are so finely tuned into a circadian rhythm that there are better times of day to break an athletics record, schedule a painful medical procedure, sit an exam, or even conceive?"
+"Did you know that our bodies are so finely tuned into a circadian rhythm that there are optimal times in the day to break an athletics record, schedule a painful medical procedure, sit an exam, or even conceive?"

 Chronobiologists study why and how our bodies react to time.
 They say we all have an internal ''master clock'' - a nucleus in the brain that is responsible for the synchronisation of the body's essential processes.
 Dr. Gerard Kennedy of Victoria University in Melbourne says:

 ''Each cell has its own little clock which ticks away but without the master clock they quickly lose synchronicity.
 It's a bit like the maestro of the orchestra conducting all the other instruments, which are the other cells in the body.''